Hilde Hawlicek: Career

 Hawlicek later worked as a schoolteacher until she was appointed to the Federal Council for the Social Democratic Party of Austria (SPÖ) in 1971.
 In 1976 she left the Federal Council to become a member of the National Council, and in 1979 became part of the Austrian delegation to the Parliamentary Assembly of the Council of Europe.
-In 1987 she became Minister for Education, Arts and Sport in the second cabinet of Franz Vranitzky.
+As the first woman in this position, Hawlicek became Minister for Education, Arts and Sport in the second cabinet of Franz Vranitzky in 1987.

-During her time in office, Hawlicek worked on reducing gender inequality in the education system by opening up all types of schools for girls.
+During her time in office, Hawlicek worked on reducing gender inequality in the education system by opening up all types of schools to girls.
 She introduced better sex education and other reforms to the curriculum.
 She enabled the creation of bilingual schools for Carinthian Slovenes.
 Hawlicek also defended the play Heldenplatz, which was controversial for its portrayal of nationalism and antisemitism in Austria, against censorship.
 She left the ministry after the 1990 election and resumed her parliamentary activities.

 When Austria joined the European Union in 1995, Hawlicek was one of the 21 appointed Austrian delegates in the European Parliament.
 In the following 1996 election, she became an elected member of the European Parliament until 1999.